tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 There are other classes of solutions in which the master secret is verified by verifying a certificate provided by the protected service.
 These solutions offer more protection against a Man-In-The-Middle attack by the fronting service.
-The downside is the the client will not verify the identity of the fronting service with risks discussed in {#frontingspoofing}, but solutions will have to mitigate this risks.
+The downside is the the client will not verify the identity of the fronting service, which enables fronting server spoofing attacks such as the "honeypot" attack discussed below.
 Overall, end-to-end TLS to the protected service is preferable.

 The fronting service could be pressured by adversaries.
 By design, it could be forced to deny access to